Mohammad Jibran Nasir: Political career

 Nasir ran for seat of the National Assembly of Pakistan and Provincial Assembly of Sindh as an independent candidate from Constituency NA-250 (Karachi-XII) and Constituency PS-113 (Karachi-XXV) respectively in 2013 Pakistani general election, but was unsuccessful after securing a meager 259 votes for the NA seat.
 He lost the National Assembly seat to Pakistan Tehreek-e-Insaf's candidate Arif Alvi and Sindh Assembly seat to Samar Ali Khan.
 NA-250 was described as one of the most hotly contested seats for the National Assembly.
 After the 2018 delimitation, the NA-250 constituency was renamed NA-247.

 In June 2018, he announced to contest in 2018 Pakistani general election as an independent candidate, for the seat of the National Assembly from Constituency NA-247 and for the seat of the Provincial Assembly of Sindh from Constituency PS-111.
 His election campaign was titled "Hum Mein Se Aik".
 Despite numerous publicity campaigns, he lost elections for both the national and provincial assembly seats by substantial margins.

 He ran for the seat of the Provincial Assembly of Sindh from Constituency PS-111 as an independent candidate in by-election held on 21 October 2018, but was unsuccessful.

+In the 2024 general election, Nasir contested NA-241 (Karachi South) as an independent candidate and secured 1,027 votes, finishing fourth.
+He also contested the Sindh Assembly seat PS-110 for the fourth time in 2024, running on a platform focused on access, accountability, and justice for the constituency.